Mary Whitehouse: After 1980

 Whitehouse criticised the ITV adventure/drama series Robin of Sherwood (1984–1986).
 Simon Farquhar, in an obituary for The Independent of the series' creator, Richard Carpenter, wrote that Whitehouse "objected to the [show's] relentless slaughter and blasphemous religious elements, but was deftly silenced by Carpenter in public when he introduced himself to her and the audience by saying "I'm Richard Carpenter, and I'm a professional writer.
 And you're a professional... what?"

 Within a week of the launch of Channel 4 in November 1982, Whitehouse was objecting to swear words in the soap opera Brookside and two feature films the channel screened, Woodstock (1970) and Network (1976).
-On 25 November, she called for the resignation of the channel's chief executive Jeremy Isaacs over a scene in Brookside "in which a young thug had tried to force a schoolgirl to have sex with him", according to an item in The Times.
+On 25 November, she called for the resignation of the channel's chief executive, Jeremy Isaacs, over a scene in Brookside "in which a young thug had tried to force a schoolgirl to have sex with him", according to an item in The Times.

-In 1984, Whitehouse won a case in the High Court against John Whitney, director-general of the Independent Broadcasting Authority, who had failed to forward the feature film Scum (1979) for consideration by other IBA board members to decide if Channel 4 should transmit it.
-Based on a then-banned BBC television play, the channel had screened the theatrical remake in June 1983.
+In 1984 Whitehouse won a case in the High Court against John Whitney, director-general of the Independent Broadcasting Authority, who had failed to forward the feature film Scum (1979) for consideration by other IBA board members to decide if Channel 4 should transmit it.
+The channel had screened the theatrical remake, based on a then-banned BBC television play, in June 1983.
 The High Court decision was overturned on appeal when it reached the House of Lords.

-Whitehouse's supporters have asserted that her campaigns helped end Channel 4's "red triangle" series of films in 1986, so named for the warning preceding them which featured a red triangle with a white centre.
+Whitehouse's supporters have asserted that her campaigns helped end Channel 4's "red triangle" series of films in 1986, so named after the warning preceding them which featured a red triangle with a white centre.
 The broadcasting of these films with the triangle had received criticism from opponents of Whitehouse.

-In 1988 she made an extended appearance on the British TV discussion programme After Dark, alongside James Dearden, Shere Hite, Joan Wyndham, Naim Attallah and others.
+In 1988, she made an extended appearance on the British TV discussion programme After Dark, alongside James Dearden, Shere Hite, Joan Wyndham, Naim Attallah and others.
 She was said to have had a role in the establishment of the Broadcasting Standards Council in 1988, which later became the Broadcasting Standards Commission and was subsumed into the Office of Communications in 2004.

-In August 1989, in a broadcast of In the Psychiatrist's Chair on BBC Radio, Whitehouse confused the playwright with his hero in The Singing Detective.
-She claimed that Dennis Potter's mother had "committed adultery with a strange man and that the shock of witnessing this had caused her son to be afflicted" with psoriatic arthropathy.
+In August 1989, in a broadcast of In the Psychiatrist's Chair on BBC Radio, Whitehouse confused the playwright Dennis Potter with his hero in The Singing Detective.
+She claimed that Potter's mother had "committed adultery with a strange man and that the shock of witnessing this had caused her son to be afflicted" with psoriatic arthropathy.
 Potter's mother won substantial damages from the BBC and The Listener.
 Whitehouse alleged she had a blackout at the interview's halfway point and claimed her comments were not intentional.

 Some years earlier, Potter had publicly defended Whitehouse on several occasions without agreeing with her arguments.

 Whitehouse stepped down as President of the National Viewers and Listeners Association in May 1994.
 Michael Grade, at the time the Chief Executive of Channel 4, reflected on her career: